 Both KEYTRUDA and LENVIMA have support programs.
 Each one has a separate enrollment process.

-The Patient Assistance Program for LENVIMA provides a number of services to help you throughout your treatment journey.
-The Patient Assistance Program includes:
+The Eisai Assistance Program for LENVIMA provides a number of services to help you throughout your treatment.
+Program resources include:

 LENVIMA $0 Co-pay Program for eligible patients*

 *Eligible commercially insured patients will pay as little as $0 out of pocket for each prescription.
 Eisai will pay up to a maximum of $40,000 per year to assist with the out-of-pocket costs for LENVIMA.
 Not available to patients enrolled in state or federal health care programs, including Medicare, Medicaid, Medigap, VA, DoD, or TRICARE.
 Offer only available to patients with private, commercial insurance.
 Depending on the insurance plan, a patient could have additional financial responsibility for any amounts over Eisai’s maximum liability.
 See www.LenvimaReimbursement.com for complete terms and conditions.

 KEYTRUDA is a medicine that may treat certain cancers by working with your immune system.
 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.

 Call or see your health care provider right away if you develop any signs or symptoms of the following problems or if they get worse.
 These are not all of the signs and symptoms of immune system problems that can happen with KEYTRUDA:

 Lung problems: cough, shortness of breath, or chest pain.